FAQs

 I live outside your service area - can I still adopt?

-At this time, due to our volunteer resources, we are only able to adopt in Pennsylvania, Maryland, Ohio, West Virginia, Virginia, New Jersey and New York.
+At this time, due to our volunteer resources, we are only able to adopt in Pennsylvania, Maryland, Ohio, West Virginia, Virginia, New Jersey, Delaware and New York.
 Special circumstances will be considered case by case.

 How do I adopt?